node-red/node-red-nodes/storage/mysql/README.md

 This node uses the query operation against the configured database.
 This does allow both INSERTS and DELETES.

-Using legacy method of queries set in `msg.topic` allows SQL injection... so be careful out there...
+Using legacy method where queries are set in `msg.topic` allows SQL injection... so be careful out there...

-###Query
+###Direct Inserted Queries

-Enter SQL queries and escapes input values that are located at a set path in the msg object.
+With SQL queries that are directly added on the node, variables are escaped.

 SQL queries can use template literal style variable insertion.
-If our msg.payload has a property key, we would write a query as following:
+If our `msg.payload` has a property `key`, we would write a query as following:

 ```
     SELECT *